 Because it runs on parent company T-Mobile’s network, Metro has nationwide coverage and impressive data speeds.
-In fact, Metro outperformed T-Mobile in certain speed tests conducted by Tom’s Guide, our sister site.
-In the same testing, Metro had faster average upload and download speeds than other network-owned prepaid carriers, including Sprint’s Boost and AT&T’s Cricket.
+In fact, Metro outperformed T-Mobile in certain speed tests conducted by Tom’s Guide.
+In the same testing, Metro had faster average upload and download speeds than other network-owned prepaid carriers, including AT&T’s Cricket.

 Historically, the T-Mobile network hasn’t performed well in rural areas, but with expansion efforts in recent years, it’s seeing much more coverage.
 Still check coverage and service maps for the places you use your phone most, especially if you're outside of a city, as the network still performs best in more urban places.